U.S. Coast Guard

 (d) Summarize shipboard experience/shipboard support experience within the last five years *(afloat applicants only)*.

-(f) Verify that member has a valid driver’s license.
+(e) Verify that member has a driver’s license valid for the entire tour length.

 Maritime Infrastructure Protection Force – Training Advisory Group (MIPF-TAG)